dr-saad-la/rust-distilled/src/chap_04/else_if.md

     Is the number positive? true

-- In this example, the variable is_positive is assigned the value true if number > 0 and false otherwise.
+In this example, the variable is_positive is assigned the value true if number > 0 and false otherwise.
 This is a concise way to handle simple conditions and bindings.

 ### Summary

-- if Statement: Executes a block of code if a specified condition is true.
-- else Statement: Specifies a block of code to execute if the if condition is false.
 - else if Statement: Allows for checking multiple conditions sequentially.
 - Using Conditions with let Bindings: Enables concise and expressive code by combining conditions with variable bindings.